How to Buy Shares Online in Ireland

 Lightyear

-Lightyear is one of several new online stock trading platforms to appear on the scene in Ireland and the UK in recent years .
+Lightyear is one of several new online stock trading platforms to appear in Ireland and the UK in recent years .

 Lightyear first launched its trading app in the UK market in Q3 2021 and expanded into Ireland and most of Europe in the summer of 2022.

-There are around 150 ETFs available at Lightyear, all priced in Euros .
+There are also 200 plus ETFs available at Lightyear ..
 These are mainly ETFs from Vanguard and Ishares but new ones appear to be added relatively often.
 Read More about ETFs Here.

 Lightyear also pays interest on any uninvested cash in EUR, GBP & USD The current interest rates are shown below .